 Go from Yellow to Green Belt in this project-based Lean Six Sigma course.
 With the TUM Yellow Belt, you have mastered the body of knowledge of our Green Belt (according to the American Society for Quality standards).
 Our Green Belt certification requires the implementation of a Six Sigma project (as recommended by the International Society of Six Sigma Professionals), just as driving experience is necessary to obtain a driver’s license.

-To earn the TUM Lean Six Sigma Green Belt certification, you will implement a predefined project on environmental littering.
+To earn the TUM Lean Six Sigma Green Belt certification, you will implement a predefined standard project on environmental littering.
 The goal: “Improve the cleanliness of areas around selected places in your hometown and control the sustainability of your measures.”
 To reach this goal you will drive along the DMAIC, accompanied by a Master Black Belt as co-pilot.
 The route is determined by our navigation software (sigmaGuide).
 We will stop at every important sigma tool, which you will then apply in practice and document in a project storybook.
 This storybook will demonstrate the operational excellence of and in your work.
 (Please note: The implementation of company specific, individually supported business projects for certification are not included in this edX/TUM course)

 We will guide you through your improvement project.
 Each DMAIC phase concludes with a project review by a Lean Six Sigma Master Black Belt.
 With the feedback on your achieved project results, we keep you on track before you start the next DMAIC phase.
 You will also participate in weekly live sessions online, where we will discuss the tools and logic of Six Sigma in depth and answer any questions.
 The e-book for the course, Six Sigma Green Belt Certification Project, is included in the course price.

 Green Belt Certification: Learners will be awarded the TUM Lean Six Sigma Green Belt Certification after completing this course and all of its requirements, including: